returntocorp/tree-sitter-guidelines/examples/README.md

 Tree-sitter parsing examples
 ==

-This folder contains examples, some which display errors on purpose.
+This folder contains examples, some of which demonstrate errors.
 The grammars and the accompanying tests can be found under [`grammars/`](grammars).